Is the 2014 Noah Movie Biblically Accurate?

 The Bible does talk about angelic beings called “watchers.”
 The Bible gives us little detail about these angels, but we do know that they are described as “holy ones” and interact with mankind by “coming down from heaven” (Daniel 4:13, 17, 23).
 They are nothing like the Watchers of the movie.
 To learn more about the angelic realm, read our article on angels.

-Myth 3: Noah was a deranged killer
+Problem 3: The movie portrays Noah as a deranged killer

 Without giving too many details of the film away, Noah (as portrayed by Russell Crowe) was a very complex character.
 At the beginning of the film, Noah seems like a very gentle, environmentally friendly, animal-loving, family man.